awijnen/awijnen.github.com/source/_posts/2013-02-12-programming-used-to-be-my-kryptonite.markdown

 <div class='container'>
 <p>As an EE major I enjoyed dabbling with hardware.
 Nice and tangible.
 However, for some strange reason, I consistently cringed at the thought of writing a line of code. </p>

 <p>The fact that the first programming class I ever took was an introduction to JAVA might have something to do with that.
 Thanks a lot <a href="http://www.kul.com">Alma Mater</a>!
-You managed to disinterest me in the one field that'll literally shake up every industry in the foreseeable future.
+You managed to disinterest me in the one field that is thoroughly shaking up every traditional industry in the years to come.
 Code was my kryptonite.
-Yet I look ridiculous in spandex, I would die if I jumped out of a window, and I don't have a twelve pack.</p>
+Yet I look ridiculous in spandex, I would die if I jumped out of a window, and I don't have a twelve pack.
+Not fair!</p>

 <img src="http://www.allmotivated.com/pictures/Demotivational-pictures-red_Kryptonite.jpg" alt="Red Kryptonite">
 <br><br>